 There are several phases in cleaning and maintaining your shell collection.
 If some animal remains are still inside then they should first be removed.
-If you fail to remove all the animal tissue, the decomposition of any small traces of animal tissue will cause a disproportionate smell.
+If you fail to remove all the animal tissue, the decomposition of any small traces of it will cause a disproportionate smell.
 Encrustations and any periostracum may need to be removed.
 The humidity conditions and the materials used for display can effect the conservation of the shell.
 Lastly, the shell may need a clean and gentle oiling from time to time to remove dust and restore its shiny lustre.

-Phase1 Getting the mollusc out of the shell
+Phase 1.
+Getting the mollusc out of the shell

 Remove the operculum if you want to preserve it and keep with the shell.

 - Put the shell in a microwave inside an old sealed container for couple of minutes.
 If the animal is freshly dead then the expansion of gases will probably force out the remains.
 The smell in the microwave may dissuade you from using this technique.

 - Put the shell in the deep freeze for a day or two in a sealed plastic bag with some water and then defrost slowly, lever the animal out with a dental pick and place outside on absorbent paper or sand, preferably with the suture channel down so that the juices will run out.
 Don’t try to pick the tissue out until it is totally defrosted or you will leave the frosted part inside.
 Repeat as necessary.

 - Put the specimen in water and bring gently to the boil for 3 or 4 minutes, then take it out using a ladle and some material to protect your hands from the heat.
 Use a dental pick to leverage out the remains.